Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 The GPS accuracy is the best I have tested in any kids tracking device.
 It uses a combination of GPS, cellular, Wi-Fi, and Bluetooth to pinpoint location, and in my testing it was consistently accurate within about 15 to 30 feet.
 The battery lasts five to seven days, which is extraordinary.
 I charged it on Sunday nights and forgot about it until the following weekend.

-The companion app lets you set up geofence alerts (I got a notification when Owen arrived at school and when he left), view location history, and share access with other caregivers.
+The companion app lets you set up geofence alerts (I got a notification when our tester arrived at school and when he left), view location history, and share access with other caregivers.
 The whole experience is set-it-and-forget-it, which is exactly what you want with a kindergartner.

 The downside: your child cannot call you from a Jiobit.
 There is no SOS button they can press.
 It is a tracking device, not a communication device.
 For some parents, that is a dealbreaker.
 For others, especially those whose five-year-old is always with a trusted adult (school, daycare, grandparents), the tracking alone provides enormous peace of mind.